 A sky chart or star map, either digital or paper form, will help you locate planets by looking along the ecliptic that’s marked in the chart for the relevant time of year and hemisphere.
 They’re useful for finding constellations and other bright objects of interest.
 I have an article covering tips on using them.

 You’ll also find the equatorial coordinates in atlases, guides, and books on astronomy that are written for backyard astronomers.
 Estimating sky distances easily is something that will help.
-I wrote about how you can use your hand to work out sky measures.
+I wrote about how you can use your hand for sky measures.

 Software